Learning Relevant Contextual Variables Within Bayesian Optimization

 \section{Introduction}

-Bayesian optimization (BO) is a sample-efficient black-box optimization method, typically used when the expense of computing the objective function makes the problem intractable \citep{Jones1998,brochu2010tutorial}.
-Given an objective function that can be evaluated pointwise over a a set of \emph{design variables}, BO combines surrogate modeling with a pre-specified policy of evaluation over the design space (the so-called acquisition function) in order to locate the global optimum of the function efficiently.
-BO has been especially useful as a mechanism for automatic discovery of materials \citep{zhang2020bayesian} and pharmaceutical compounds \citep{bombarelli2018lbo,korovina2020chembo}, problem domains in which evaluating the performance of a candidate design requires performing a costly experiment.
-Despite the success of BO and the recent algorithmic advancements, open challenges still remain for its practical use.
+Bayesian optimization (BO) is a sample-efficient black-box optimization method, typically used when the objective function is too expensive to optimize directly~\citep{garnett_bayesoptbook_2023}.
+Given an objective function that can be evaluated pointwise over a set of \emph{design variables}, BO combines surrogate modeling with a pre-specified policy of evaluation over the design space (the so-called acquisition function) to efficiently locate the global optimum of the function.
+BO has been especially useful in automatic discovery of materials~\citep{zhang2020bayesian}, molecules~\citep{optiamber}, and pharmaceutical compounds~\citep{bombarelli2018lbo,korovina2020chembo}---problem domains in which evaluating the performance of a candidate depends on a costly experiment.

-A key implicit assumption in BO is that the objective function only depends on the design variables.
-This assumption is violated in many practical scenarios, wherein various environmental factors and experimental settings, referred to as \emph{contextual variables} \citep{krauze_11_contextbo, bogunovic_2020_drbo, Arsenyan2023}, also affect the objective function.
-For instance, ambient humidity was found to influence the experiments in robot-assisted material design \citep{nega21context}, leading to a changing optimal design under different humidity conditions.
+Despite the success of BO and its recent algorithmic advancements, open challenges remain for its practical use.
+A key implicit assumption in vanilla BO is that the objective function only depends on the design variables.
+This assumption is violated in many practical scenarios, wherein various \emph{uncontrolled} environmental factors and experimental settings, referred to as \emph{contextual variables}~\citep{krauze_11_contextbo, bogunovic_2020_drbo, Arsenyan2023}, also affect the objective function.
+For instance, ambient humidity was found to influence the experiments in robot-assisted material design~\citep{nega21context}, such that the best compound differed with humidity conditions.
 Moreover, in practice, the domain experts themselves might not know \textit{a priori} which contextual variables are relevant, and would observe their confounding effect only during the course of the optimization process.
-Identifying the relevant contextual variables is therefore critical not only to guarantee reliable optimization results, but also for the practitioners to reliably reproduce experimental results.
+Therefore, it is critical to identify the contextual variables that significantly affect the objective function, not only to achieve the highest optimization results, but also for the practitioners to reliably reproduce experimental results.